 Depth is achieved through the majors and minors.
 We offer almost 40 majors and dozens of minors, both in traditional disciplines and interdisciplinary fields.
 Students are advised to choose majors that excite them, cultivate their personal strengths, and in which they are most likely to excel.
 In addition to acquiring depth in a particular field, majors and minors permit students to hone their writing, analytical, problem-solving or artistic skills; to develop close ties with a community of academic peers, and to enjoy intensive research and experiential learning opportunities.
 An integrating exercise, such as a seminar, thesis or final project, marks the capstone of a Trinity education.

-To help students choose appropriate entry-level courses for select majors, please refer to this list based on recommendations from the academic department chairs.
+To help students choose appropriate entry-level courses for select majors, please refer to the Entry Courses to Majors page based on recommendations from the academic department chairs.

 The Trinity “Plus”

 Opportunities within Trinity’s “Plus” curriculum emphasize practice, application, and experience-based learning, extending Trinity’s robust liberal arts education.
 These engagement opportunities satisfy credits towards the degree, and are available throughout the year.
 Students may choose to develop transformative leadership skills through teaching assistantships and peer mentorships, contribute to original scholarship through research assistantships with College faculty, and explore immersive application of experienced-based learning during the January term.